-232 Both examples of carato designating ${}^{1}\!\!/{24}$ of a partnership in [Edler 1934: 63] are from Florence.
-But for the corresponding Castilian quilate, [Corominas & Pacual 1980: IV, 727] reports the use about a tax (presumably of ${}^{1}\!\!/{24}$) on the sale of fixed property in Murcia around 1300.
-Further, a Venetian Libro dabaco [Tagliente 1520x: 48°] speaks of shares of ${}^{1}\!\!/{24}$ of a ship-partnership as carati.
+232 Both examples of carato designating $\frac{1}{24}$ of a partnership in [Edler 1934: 63] are from Florence.
+But for the corresponding Castilian quilate, [Corominas & Pacual 1980: IV, 727] reports the use about a tax (presumably of $\frac{1}{24}$) on the sale of fixed property in Murcia around 1300.
+Further, a Venetian Libro dabaco [Tagliente 1520x: 48^v] speaks of shares of $\frac{1}{24}$ of a ship-partnership as carati.
 The generalization of the carat, after all, cannot be used to determine the region from where these problems were adopted.

-from p.
-54 to p.
-80, ending by the two rule-of-three problems about shares in a partnership.
-They are followed by a section teaching how to multiply two mixed numbers (pp. 81-89).
-Mixed numbers have evidently been multiplied almost ad nauseam in the many rule-of-three problems, but by what Fibonacci calls the "vernacular" method (above, p.
-62) - just as the method for serial application of the rule of three is his "vernacular" step-by-step calculation.
-Here, instead, the method is to "bring to fraction" both factors (in the terminology of manuscript $\bf V$ of Jacopo's Tractatus [ed., trans.
+just as the method for serial application of the rule of three is his "vernacular" step-by-step calculation.
+Here, instead, the method is to "bring to fraction" both factors (in the terminology of manuscript V of Jacopo's Tractatus [ed., trans.
 Høyrup 2007: 241f]); the calculation is then controlled by casting out sevens, and the final result expressed by means of an ascending continued fraction.
 The products (12 in total) initially are squares; afterwards the factors are different: